Table Of Contents

 What Are Spot Instances?

-• Spot Instances run whenever capacity is available.
+• Spot Instances run only while capacity is available

-• A cloud provider can request back spot instance capacity with a 30-120-second notice.
+• The cloud provider can reclaim capacity with a two-minute interruption notice

 What are the pros of Spot Instances?

-• Flexibility – You can purchase, use, and cancel Spot Instances pretty quickly and as your needs change.
+• Flexibility: You can launch and terminate Spot Instances quickly as needs change

 The advantages and disadvantages of Spot Instances make this instance type ideal for some use cases.